 Correlation analysis of patient FoP, resilience, and sleep quality

 Spearman’s correlation analysis was performed on the FoP, resilience, and sleep quality in patients with hematological malignancies, and the results revealed that FoP was negatively correlated with resilience and sleep quality scores (r = -0.560, -0.537, P < 0.01).
-Resilience was significantly associated with sleep quality scores (r = 0.688, P < 0.01), (Table 5 and Figure 2).
+Resilience was significantly associated with sleep quality scores (r = 0.688, P < 0.01) (Table 5 and Figure 2).

 The mediating effect of resilience on FoP and sleep quality in patients with hematologic malignancies